 - How many transactions will take place each month?

-- Will your customers likely want to use a mobile device or just a computer?
+- Will your customers browse and pay using their mobile device or just a computer?

 - Do you envisage charging deposits or recurring payments (or both)?

-With your answers in mind, you can now begin to directly compare features of NZ’s payment gateway providers to determine which fit your needs now, and which may fit your needs in the future.
+With your answers in mind, you can directly compare features of NZ’s payment gateway providers to determine which fit your needs now, and which may fit your needs in the future.

 1. Currency support

 In an increasingly digital world, the opportunity to sell to customers in other countries (such as Australia) can arise very quickly.
-It’s not uncommon to begin trading over the ditch within a business’ first 12 months!
+It’s not uncommon to begin trading over the ditch within your first 12 months!

 If you intend to offer goods and services to overseas customers, you must ask your payment gateway a couple of key questions: